Giving someone ketamine or GHB without their consent

 However, because the cops had no real basis to suspect Dave and Ernie of committing a crime, the arrest may have been illegal.
 And if the arrest was illegal, the search was illegal, too.
 An experienced Colorado defense lawyer should be able to get the case thrown out, or the charges reduced to simple possession of a controlled substance under Colorado 18-18-403.5 C.R.S.

 - You are a healthcare professional or humane society entitled under Colorado law to administer GHB or ketamine.

 Authorized health care officials and humane society personnel who use GHB and ketamine in accordance with Colorado law may have a defense to charges of unlawfully administering these drugs if they were using them properly at the time of the alleged offense.
 An experienced Colorado drug defense lawyer can help determine whether you fall into this exception.

 Call us for help...

-Colorado takes charges of drugging other people without their consent quite seriously.
-As a result, people who use and share GHB or ketamine can find themselves facing a lengthy prison sentence – even if all they were doing was partying.
+However, Colorado takes charges of drugging other people without their consent quite seriously, especially when a violation of Colorado's sexual assault law, 18-3-402 C.R.S., occurs.
+But even when it doesn't, people who use and share GHB or ketamine can find themselves facing a lengthy prison sentence – even if all they were doing was partying.

 If you or someone you know has been accused of unlawfully administering GHB or ketamine, or a violation of any other Colorado drug laws, we invite you to call us for a free consultation.